 If you love biology and chemistry then biochemistry/molecular biology (B/MB) might be the major for you.
 B/MB involves the study of life processes at the molecular level.
 Students study how molecules such as DNA and proteins control our heredity, development, aging and mental activity, and how abnormalities in these molecules can lead to diseases such as cancer.

-The laboratories are well-equipped with up-to-date instruments not often found in undergraduate laboratories, including a DNA synthesizer and sequencer, a gas chromatograph/mass spectrometer, a 3-D molecular graphics workstation, a superconducting nuclear magnetic resonance spectrometer, a Fourier transform infrared spectrometer, and transmission and scanning electron microscopes to name a few.
+The laboratories are well-equipped with up-to-date instruments not often found in undergraduate laboratories, including a DNA synthesizer and sequencer, a gas chromatograph/mass spectrometer, a 3-D molecular graphics workstation, a superconducting nuclear magnetic resonance spectrometer, a Fourier transform infrared spectrometer, a real time PCR analyzer and transmission and scanning electron microscopes to name a few!

 Biochemistry/Molecular Biology, comprehensive major, no minor required.